mochi/mochikit/doc/rst/MochiKit/Text.rst

     Note that ``spec`` is only a partial formatting pattern, detailing only how a particular value is to be formatted.
 For more information see `Formatting Text`_.

+    A :mochiref:`FormatPatternError` will be thrown if the partial formatting pattern is recognized as invalid.

     *Availability*:
         Available in MochiKit 1.5+